ON PRESENTING A PROFESSIONAL IMAGE

 Any student who receives a PCE must meet in person with an assistant or associate dean in the Office of Student Affairs within two weeks of receipt of the PCE to discuss the evaluation and create a plan for improvement.
 Students who receive two or more PCEs in years one and two and subsequently receive one or more PCE in years three or four, and students who receive two or more PCEs in years three and four will automatically be recommended by the Advancement Committee for disciplinary probation.
 Students with fewer PCE submissions may be recommended for probation or dismissal depending upon the nature and severity of the concern.

 Any grievance regarding the content of a PCE will first be discussed with an assistant or associate dean in the Office of Student Affairs.
-If the grievance cannot be resolved, the Senior Associate Dean for Academic Affairs will meet with the student to discuss.
+If the grievance cannot be resolved, the Senior Associate Dean for Undergraduate Medical Education will meet with the student to discuss.
 If the student feels that the PCE was submitted in an arbitrary or capricious manner or otherwise in violation of policy, the student may request a hearing with an Appeals Committee.

 A Professional Conduct Commendation (PCC) reflects exemplary conduct by a student.
 These will also generate a meeting with an assistant or associate dean in the Office of Student Affairs to recognize and affirm exemplary professional conduct.